egorvidmaer/blog/content/en/publication/IT-in-edu/index.md

 ---
-title: ИТ в образовании новые возможности
+title: IT in education new opportunities
-subtitle: ИТ в образовании новые возможности
+subtitle: IT in education new opportunities

 # Summary for listings and search engines

-summary: ИТ в образовании новые возможности
+summary: IT in education new opportunities

 # Link this post with a project
 projects: []